 He strongly suggested not taking the bills to the auto insurance company as they come in.

 “The best thing to do … so you don’t get bills piling up is put it on your health insurance,” he said.
 “Then, at the very end, when it’s all said and done, if you get a settlement, you can pay back that money that you were out of pocket.
 The other driver’s insurance will pay at some point.”

 Take your health insurance card with you to the doctor or hospital.

 “(MedPay is) something I always tell people you use in conjunction with your health insurance,” Drew Stout said.
 “It always pays your deductible. … It’s better to wait until you get the bill to see what your (health) insurance company does and then use your MedPay to fill in the gaps.”

 Auto Accidents and Insurance 101 experts

 The Stout and Stout Lawyers firm is located at 3319A N. Grimes St. The firm dates back to 1952 when Lowell Stout, Mark’s father, started it.

-Drew Stout said, “A lot of what we do is free consultation.
-We’d rather you have more information and make an informed decision that just shoot from the hip.
+Drew Stout said, “A lot of what we do is a free consultation.
+We’d rather you have more information and make an informed decision than just shoot from the hip.
 Stout and Stout has been here in one form or another and worked for the citizens of Hobbs for 67 years.”

-“We say we’re born here, raised here and still working for the people here.
+“We say we’re born here, raised here, and still working for the people here.
 We hope you don’t have to call a lawyer, but if you do, there are more than just us here.
 We hope you call a local lawyer, rather than somebody from out of state.”

-He concluded, “The best advice I can give you is buy uninsured motorist coverage and wear your seat belt.
+He concluded, “The best advice I can give you is to buy uninsured motorist coverage and wear your seat belt.
 Oh, and don’t text.”